linux-surface/surface-aggregator-module/README.md

 # Linux Driver for Surface Book 2 dGPU Hot-Plug System

+_Warning: In the latest version, the name of the module and Arch Linux package has been changed to `surfacebook2_dgpu_hps` and `surfacebook2-dgpu-hps` respectively._

 Allows powering on/off of the discrete GPU via sysfs.

 _This is not a complete replacement of bbswitch/prime, so you need to manually unload/re-load the driver modules before/after changing the power-state.